Vendors and Retailers

 Located in Oregon, they have Nepenthes as well as many other varieties of carnivorous plants.
 It appears that they sell Nepenthes from Borneo Exotics and some exclusive offerings from the Leilani Hapu'u Nursery in Hawaii.
 I have only purchased a few plants from them.
 The plants arrived quickly, healthy, and very well packed.
 They also responded quickly to my emails as well.

 Located in New York, Ryan mainly offers Nepenthes from Borneo Exotics.
 He is bringing in Nepenthes from Exotica Plants, Malesiana Tropicals, and Leilani Hapu'u Nursery as well.
 Most of his sales are on Ebay although he does offer some Nepenthes from his webiste directly.
 Plants are hardened off before being made available for sale.
-At this time, I haven't purchased any plants from Native Exotics.
+At this time, I haven't purchased any plants from Native Exotics but that will change soon.

 (Permits are generally needed to import into the U.S.)